shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

 > **Current status (v1.5.x)**:
 > - ✅ Registry system and base classes are stable
 > - ✅ Input Loaders, Detectors, Output Handlers work as documented
-> - ⚠️ Method signatures may change (especially `detect` parameters)
+> - ⚠️ Detector/runtime parameter contracts may still evolve
-> - ⚠️ Configuration coercion behavior may be refined
+> - ⚠️ Output handler lifecycle hooks exist but are not yet invoked by the pipeline

 This guide provides comprehensive instructions for developing custom plugins for Detect Meteors CLI.